beautiful-scala/scalastyle-website/developer-guide.md

   log message for the change.
 This makes it a lot easier for everyone.
 See the section on squashing.
 - The code has the correct style.
 To check this, you can use Scalastyle.
-  Seriously, use the scalastyle_config.xml to check your code.
+  Seriously, use the `src/main/resources/default_config.xml` to check your code.

 For pull requests, please follow the guidelines in
 [10 tips for better Pull Requests by Mark Seemann](http://blog.ploeh.dk/2015/01/15/10-tips-for-better-pull-requests).